onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Have a bit about the end game of identity and how all platforms are converging - spotify adding video and comments, YT community updates, substack notes, etc.

-We should be able to express with natural language the kinds of constraints we want and have the system do it for us
+We should be able to express with natural language the kinds of constraints we want for ourselves and have the system do it for us

-> "Rage, rage against the [Anti-nesting principle for consciousness](https://en.wikipedia.org/wiki/Anti-nesting_principle) which would lead to the dying of the light." - [Do not go gentle into that good night, by Dylan Thomas](https://en.wikipedia.org/wiki/Do_not_go_gentle_into_that_good_night)

 > "we remain stuck in the world of highly emotionally salient but practically useless monocausal frames…" - [Matthew Pirkowski](https://x.com/MattPirkowski/status/2005753349896036690)